Middle East Buyers Seeking Rental Properties

 As per the head of residential at JLL Conran, there has been a change in buying pattern after the new tax; also, the demand shifted to owner-occupied property in London.
 As a result, investors are looking for options outside London in Manchester and Birmingham, where the entry price is low in comparison, and rental yields are increasing.

 Saudi Arabian asset management firm SEDCO Capital bought three properties worth $179.9 million as a part of the UK and French investments.
 For cross-border deals, the director of Savills, Hassan Farran, said the UK buyers traditionally prefer the homeland offers due to the landlord-friendly environment, ease of entry and low exchange rates.

 Theretofore, the property outside London is also gaining as the key motive is earning through letting.

-Millennials in the UK are not investing due to the higher cost of ownership, mortgage repayment, maintenance and utilities, which will raise demand for a rental property in the future.
-Currently, 46 percent of UK's 21 to 35-year-olds are living in rental accommodations.
-Transportation is a key factor and sellers are offering opportunities in regions with higher prospects of growth.
+Millennials in the UK are not buying homes due to the higher cost of ownership, mortgage repayment, maintenance and utilities, which will raise demand for a rental property in the future.
+Currently, 46 per cent of the UK's 21 to 35-year-olds live in rental accommodations.
+In addition, transportation and connectivity are key factors, so the developers offer opportunities in regions with higher growth prospects.

-Nationwide reported highest growth was reported in regions Yorkshire and Humberside, with an increase of 5.8 percent y-o-y.
-The impact of Stamp Duty could be felt, while, the growth is supported by the shortage and low mortgage rates.
-Some of the new buyers returning back to the country from other regions or cities are keen on buying a property where the rates are low.
+Nationwide reported the highest growth in regions Yorkshire and Humberside, with an increase of 5.8 per cent y-o-y.
+The impact of Stamp Duty could be felt while the shortage and low mortgage rates support the growth.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).